tomasdms/video-interview-instructions/README.md

 # Two-camera Shoot Specs
 V2: Updated: Aug 09, 2017 by Tomas De Matteis
-This Specs and Instructions are aplicable to any two-camera Shoot, for example (Video testimonial template)
+This Specs and Instructions are applicable to any two-camera Shoot, for example (Video testimonial template)

 This templates consists of (2) parts: “the interview” and “company B-roll”.